Shared Prosperity and Opportunity for the Next Generation

 Greater New Haven ranking among the 100 largest U.S. metropolitan areas 2006-16

 - Prosperity: 74th

-The Foundation is calling on leaders in Greater New Haven to create an agenda for inclusive economic growth that not only benefits firms and professionals, but also reaches deep into neighborhoods that have struggled for decades.
+The Foundation is calling on leaders in Greater New Haven to combat these trends with a commitment to promoting economic growth that not only benefits firms and professionals, but also reaches deep into neighborhoods that have struggled for decades.
 To help spur new ideas and approaches for this agenda, The Foundation invited Amy Liu, Director of the Metropolitan Policy Program at Brookings, as the keynote speaker for our Annual Meeting in April, and to meet with local public and private sector leaders.
-The Metropolitan Policy Program has advanced leading-edge work for how metropolitan areas can build their assets to create economic growth that is robust, enduring and widely shared.

 Pathways from College to Career

 New Haven Promise, The Foundation’s largest programmatic funding initiative, is creating a pipeline of educated and employable young people dedicated to Greater New Haven.
 Through the three pillars of its program — “To, Through, and Back” — New Haven Promise provides students with scholarships to schools of higher education in Connecticut (“To”); support and mentorship to ensure on-time graduation (“Through”); and meaningful job experience through paid internships with local employers (“and Back”).

 |Promise scholars meet with prospective employers at the annual internship fair.
 Photo credit: New Haven Promise.

 Robust and inclusive economic growth will be needed to provide the opportunities that will enable these young people to stay and build successful lives in Greater New Haven.